getcarina/getcarina.com/_best-practices/container-technologies-orchestration-clusters.md

 ### OpDemand’s “Deis”

-Deis is an open-source PaaS that facilitates the deployment and management of applications.
+Deis is an open-source Platform-as-a-Service that facilitates the deployment and management of applications.
 It is built on Docker and CoreOS, including etcd, fleet, and the operating system itself, to “provide lightweight PaaS with Heroku-inspired workflow [(4)](#resources).”